4D-Open-Source/Google-Authenticator-4D/README.md

 That's it.
 The user is set up and there is nothing you need to store.

 ## Validating
 After the user enters their password call the `Validate` method.
-In this case you pass an object with secret for this user.
+In this case you pass an object with the secret for this user.
 The user has 4 chances to enter the correct authentication code before the method fails.

 ![Validate dlog](images/validate.png?raw=true "Validate Dialog")